Tutorial: Dynamic Workflows

 Advanced Technique - Using the SchemaMapper

 Discusses the use of the SchemaMapper transformer in a dynamic setting.
-This transformer can be used to simplify the workflow and move all the schema mapping details into an external source.
+This transformer can simplify the workflow and consolidate all schema mapping details into an external source.

 Advanced Technique - Modifying the Schema Feature